franciscorichter/franciscorichter.github.io/_posts/2024-09-19-intro-social-networks-analysis.md

 Networks are ubiquitous in various domains, and their analysis is crucial for detecting hidden patterns and dependencies.
 Some applications include:

-- **Social Networks**: Understanding human relationships and social structures (e.g., Facebook, LinkedIn).
+- **Social Networks**: Understanding people, relationships, and friendships.
 - **Biological Networks**: Studying protein-protein interactions or genetic networks.
 - **Technological Networks**: Examining the structure of the Internet or power grids.